mnchl-kim/stacked-RNN-Numpy/README.md

 ### Install environments
 See `requirements.txt`

-Select one of install methods below <br>
+Select one of install methods below
-If `*.py` file doesn't run after installing required packages, check 'My working environment' in `requirements.txt`

 * Install all required packages with only one command line
 $ pip install --upgrade -r requirements.txt